josh-white-278/zephyr-pub-sub/README.md

 directly to a subscriber.
 Private message are defined by the individual subscriber, a private message with the same id can have a completely different message definition between two different subscribers.

+When a publisher allocates a message it acquires a reference to the message.
+The publisher must either publish the message thereby transferring ownership of its message reference or release the message returning it unpublished to its allocator.
+Additionally due to the use of FIFOs for queuing messages a message must only be published once even if more than one reference to the message is owned.

+After a publisher has published a message it must not modify the message as ownership has been transferred.
+When a subscriber receives a message it is const i.e. read only, the subscriber should not modify any received messages as they are shared pointers with other subscribers.
+Private messages may be an exception to this rule as there will be only one subscriber receiving the message, however, it will depend on an application's specific use case.

+The broker does not transfer ownership of a message reference to the subscriber.
+If a subscriber wishes to retain a reference to a received message it must acquire one before the handler function returns.
+The acquired reference must be released before the message can be re-used.
+If the aquired reference is dropped without being released then the message will leak and it is likely the allocator will run out of messages to allocate.

 ### Initialization Order